Delta SkyMiles® Gold Business American Express Card Review

 Delta SkyMiles® Gold Business American Express Card vs. Delta SkyMiles® Platinum Business American Express Card

 You can think of the Delta SkyMiles® Platinum Business American Express Card as the fancier sibling of the Gold version we've been discussing.
-The Platinum welcome bonus is a bit more.
-For a limited time, earn up to 100,000 bonus miles – earn 80,000 miles after spending $3,000 in the first three months and then earn another 20,000 miles after your first cardholder anniversary (offer ends 4/1/2020).
-This card, however, does come at a higher cost: the annual fee is $250.
+The Platinum welcome bonus allows you to earn 60,000 bonus miles, 5,000 MQMs and a $100 statement credit after you spend $3,000 in the first three months.
+This card, however, also comes at a higher cost: the annual fee is $250.
 Even with the higher annual fee, regular Delta business travelers could very likely realize the extra savings this card could mean.
 See Rates and Fees.

 It's easy to see how a big business spender and traveler could certainly make the Delta SkyMiles® Platinum Business American Express Card card work for them.
 Cardholders earn three miles for every $1 spent directly with Delta as well as on purchases made directly with hotels.
 You also earn 1.5 miles per $1 for all your purchases of $5,000 or more (up to 50,000 additional miles per year) and one mile per $1 on your other purchases.
 Figure in the 20% off eligible in-flight purchases in addition to the free checked bag, priority boarding and other perks offered by the Delta SkyMiles® Platinum Business American Express Card, and you might find this is a better choice for you and your business needs.